 Many of the gelato-style frozen desserts can also be found inside the table-service restaurants in the Italy Pavilion.
 At Tutto Italia Ristorante, the Bacio al Cioccolato is a popular choice.
 It’s a warm hazelnut cake with vanilla gelato and topped with chocolate sauce.
 Our favorite table-service Italian dessert is the Gelato Frizzante, a float-style dessert.
 It combines aranciata (orange) San Pellegrino with vanilla gelato to make a delicious ice cream float.

 The Mexico Pavilion is a little light on the ice cream options, but there are still a couple of good ones.
-Mexico’s quick-service restaurant, La Cantina de San Angel has paletas available.
-They are the traditional Mexican popsicle bars that come in a variety of mostly fruit flavors.
-It’s quick and easy to walk up and order one of these popsicles at La Cantina’s window and continue walking around the park.
 If you have reservations at one of the two Mexican table service restaurants, La Hacienda de San Angel or San Angel Inn Restaurante, they both offer a variety of Mexican-style sorbets.
 San Angel Inn Restaurante also serves Sweet Corn Ice Cream for added Mexican flair.

 *Bonus: If you want something cold but don’t necessarily need ice cream, go inside the Mexico Pavilion’s pyramid to La Cava del Tequila.
 It has a massive number of margaritas and other tequila-based drinks.
 La Cava is one of the most popular Epcot locations for adults.